Using maps in concurrent / parallel contexts

 routines (e.g. a provided parallel_for

-on given cells), the structure can integrate seemlessly
+on given cells), the structure can be used to implement

 Examples